 Offers of admission are conditional.
 You are required to send your final grades as soon as they are available.
 Through July and August, we review these to ensure you:

 - complete your high school diploma;

-- complete the program-specific course requirements; and
+- complete the degree-specific course requirements; and

 - maintain the level of academic standing upon which your offer was made.